latin america

 A non governmental project maintained by the Center for Latin American Studies at Georgetown University, USA in collaboration with other bodies.
 It was started in 1995.
 A principal feature of the site is a study of the constitutions of the Latin American countries, with the full text of the relevant Constitution.
 For each country suggestions are made of additional supporting literature but only the bibliographical information is available.
 There is also background information about other topics including the electoral system and political parties of the countries.

-National Law Center for Inter-American Free Trade
+Kozolchyk National Law Center

 Due Process of Law Foundation

-The Due Process of Law Foundation (DPLF) is a private, non-profit organisation which aims to promote "the reform and modernization of Latin America's national justice systems to ensure that the rule of law and respect for human rights are the hallmarks of justice systems throughout the Americas."
-DPLF's activities include research and training focusing on international justice, judicial accountability and transparency and equal access to justice.
-Details of activities and publications relating to each area can be viewed on the site.
+The Due Process of Law Foundation (DPLF) is a private, non-profit organisation which aims to promote the reform of national justice systems in Latin America and strengthen the rule of law and human rights.
+It carries out research and training focusing on international justice, judicial accountability and transparency and equal access to justice.
+Details of activities and a collection of publications are available, together with a blog and news updates.
+The site has English and Spanish versions.

 Subscribe to latin america